x123/kdy-iss/docs/sail-handling.md

    The bowman helps to move the headsail over to port if needed.
    This requires that during the gybe, the port jib sheet was correctly removed from the pole.
-2. (Bowman, Tailor) Hoist the headsail.
-The bowman pulls at the mast, the tailor at the pit.
+2. (Bowman, Tailer) Hoist the headsail.
+The bowman pulls at the mast, the tailer at the pit.
 There is no winch available for hoisting, so the halyard is pumped at the mast.
 3. (Skipper) Go on a dead downwind course (alternative for racing:
    Send the mainsail as "human pole" to either the shrouds or the frontstay, depending on course).
-4. (Trimmer, Tailor) Trim the spinnaker to the new course.
+4. (Trimmer, Tailer) Trim the spinnaker to the new course.
-4. (Bowman, Tailor) Take down the pole by unlocking it on both sides, the tailor will help operate the jammer, and receive the pole.
+5. (Bowman, Tailer) Take down the pole by unlocking it on both sides, the tailer will help operate the jammer, and receive the pole.
    Store it under the port jib sheet again.
 Careful when pulling it back to not hit any crew!
-5. (Bowman, Tailor, Trimmer) The Bowman grabs the foot of the spinnaker by collecting the guy, which is easily accessible, as the barber hauler is pulled tight.
+6. (Bowman, Tailer, Trimmer) The Bowman grabs the foot of the spinnaker by collecting the guy, which is easily accessible, as the barber hauler is pulled tight.
 The trimmer releases the sheet, which should collapse the spinnaker.
-The tailor opens the halyard, and controls the downward speed.
+The tailer opens the halyard, and controls the downward speed.
    Not too fast to drop the sail in the water, but also not too slow, so that the bowman pulls against the sail.
 The trimmer also releases the guy, so that nothing is keeping the spinnaker up.
 The bowman collects the sail from the starboard side of the boat.
-6. (Skipper) The boat is now ready to go upwind.
+7. (Skipper) The boat is now ready to go upwind.
-7. (Trimmer) Pull in the port barber hauler on the next port tack.
+8. (Trimmer) Pull in the port barber hauler on the next port tack.
-8. (Bowman) Goes down and checks the spinnaker on the upwind leg, so that it's ready to be hoisted again.
+9. (Bowman) Goes down and checks the spinnaker on the upwind leg, so that it's ready to be hoisted again.

 ## De-rigging and stowing the spinnaker

-1. Undo all the lines, store them away.
+1. Undo all the lines, stow them away.
 2. Close the hole before someone falls into it.
 3. The spinnaker should be checked again, collecting the head and clews.
    They should be separated in the storage bag.